Reasonable person

-As a legal fiction, the "reasonable person" is not an average person or a typical person, leading to great difficulties in applying the concept in some criminal cases, especially in regard to the partial defence of provocation.
+While there is a loose consensus on its meaning in black letter law, there is no accepted technical definition, and the "reasonable person" is an emergent concept of common law.
+The reasonable person is not an average person or a typical person, leading to difficulties in applying the concept in some criminal cases, especially in regard to the partial defence of provocation.
+Most recently, Valentin Jeutner has argued that it matters less whether the reasonable person is reasonable, officious or diligent but rather that the most important characteristic of the reasonable person is that they are another person.
+As with legal fiction in general, it is somewhat susceptible to ad hoc manipulation or transformation.
+Strictly according to the fiction, it is misconceived for a party to seek evidence from actual people to establish how someone would have acted or what he would have foreseen.
+However, changes in the standard may be "learned" by high courts over time if there is a compelling consensus of public opinion.

 The standard also holds that each person owes a duty to behave as a reasonable person would under the same or similar circumstances.
 While the specific circumstances of each case will require varying kinds of conduct and degrees of care, the reasonable person standard undergoes no variation itself.
+The standard does not exist independently of other circumstances within a case that could affect an individual's judgement.
+In cases resulting in judgment notwithstanding verdict, a vetted jury's composite judgment can be deemed beyond that of the reasonable person, and thus overruled.

 The "reasonable person" construct can be found applied in many areas of the law.
 The standard performs a crucial role in determining negligence in both criminal law—that is, criminal negligence—and tort law.
 The standard is also used in contract law, to determine contractual intent, or (when there is a duty of care) whether there has been a breach of the standard of care.
 The intent of a party can be determined by examining the understanding of a reasonable person, after consideration is given to all relevant circumstances of the case including the negotiations, any practices the parties have established between themselves, usages and any subsequent conduct of the parties.

-The standard does not exist independently of other circumstances within a case that could affect an individual's judgement.
+During the Nuremberg Trials, Sir David Maxwell Fyfe introduced the standard of the reasonable person to international law.
+Nowadays known as the standard of the 'reasonable military commander', international courts use it to assess the conduct of military officers in times of war.